hosein-yousefii/MYSQL-replication-docker-stack/README.md

 # Get started with master-slave:

-There are several variables which is your replication configuration, and all of them have a default value, so if you don't specify any variable it will work correctly but, it would be a good idea to chnage some of them for instance, your root password or replication user and password.
+There are several variables which is your replication configuration, and all of them have a default value, so if you don't specify any variable it will work correctly but, it would be a good idea to chnage some of them, for instance your root password or replication user and password.
 To do that you can export specified below variables:

 (For test environment it's not necessary to set any variables, it works with default values.)